 However, if your baby only appears lethargic, they may be underfed or not sleeping well.
 The following tips may help resolve this (10):

-- When they are awake, feed them every 1 to 2 hours, and show signs of hunger.
+- When they are awake, feed them every 1 to 2 hours, and when they show signs of hunger.
 Crying indicates delayed feeding.

 - When the baby is being fed, make sure they are fully awake.

-- A comfortable temperature aids sleep, so keep the room cool and shady—neither too cold nor warm.
+- A comfortable temperature aids sleep, so keep the room cool and dark—neither too cold nor warm.

 - Record the number of hours the baby has slept for a clearer picture of their sleeping pattern.